 Are you hesitant to leave your inheritance to a loved one that typically makes bad financial decisions?
 Without guidance on properly handling an inheritance, your heir may frivolously spend everything away.
 Setting up a trust with an estate planning attorney can help this situation be avoided.

 A trust is a legal tool that enables you restrict asset distribution.
-When creating a trust you can set restrictions like granting a loved one a fixed percentage of the assets annually.
+When creating a trust you can set restrictions like granting an heir a fixed percentage of the assets annually.
 Another option is assigning a trustee and giving them authority to decide when and how much money the intended heir will receive.

 Who Should be the Trustee of my Trust?